 The comparison with one of the most expensive jewels might also apply to the clientele that has frequented the coast since it was developed by the Aga Khan in the 1960s into a series of resorts for the uber-wealthy.
 Cosseted resort "villages" are built to resemble Greek islands and the Riviera.

 The center of all this is Porto Cervo, a resort village and marina for private yachts built in the 1960s.
 The resorts take guests by boat to the secluded beaches, which are inaccessible by land.
 People-watching is Porto Cervo's primary attraction for those not booked into a resort.
 The most modest resort town in the region is lively little Cannigione, on the Gulf of Arzachena.

 The five-star L'ea Bianca Luxury Resort, near Porto Cervo, personifies the sybaritic lifestyle that made the Costa Smeralda famous, its smart rooms overlooking the sea from private balconies.

 Don't be surprised if the language you hear around you in this lively seaside city sounds a bit different-almost like Spanish.
 It is, and you may still find some signs and labels in Spanish, too.
 A 14th-century Pope gave Sardinia to the King of Aragon, hoping to wrest the island from control of Pisa and Genoa.

 The king gave fiefdoms to about 400 families from Aragon and Catalonia if they would settle the island with a base in Alghero, displacing the local population.
-Mass in the church of San Francesco is still said in Catalan, and you should visit it to see the graceful 13th-century cloister, reached through the sacristy to the left of the altar.
+Mass in the church of San Francesco is still said in Catalan, and you should add it to your sightseeing list to see the graceful 13th-century cloister, reached through the sacristy to the left of the altar.